PaulBreard/PokeApp/README.md

 - Fixed and finished light mode
 - The detail label of the Pokémon list now shows Pokemon type instead of its detail link
 - Added berry sprite in berries list
-- Temporary disabling « Show Shiny » button because of a bug
+- Temporary disabling "Show Shiny" button because of a bug
 - Data parsing has been completely rewritten
 - Other internal improvements